 California Immigration Lawyer’s Fraud Scheme

 According to a Department of Justice news release, an Immigration Lawyer in California plead guilty to widespread visa fraud.
-Mihae Park admitted to submitting at least 25 visa petitions to USCIS that contained false information.
+The attorney admitted to submitting at least 25 visa petitions to USCIS that contained false information.
 Examples of her fraudulent actions included using an alias as the petitioner’s employer contact, listing dead people as petitioner’s employees, using fake Social Security numbers, and submitting fake tax returns.

-Consequently, the US government seized almost $300,000.000 of Ms. Park’s funds that she received for filing fraudulent petitions.
+Consequently, the US government seized almost $300,000.000 of the attorney’s funds that she received for filing fraudulent petitions.
 The government also took her 2012 Ferrari California and her 2015 Volkswagen GTI.

-Park, plead guilty to one count of visa fraud and one count of filing a false tax return.
-After pleading guilty, Park faces a statutory maximum sentence of 10 years in federal prison on the visa fraud charge.
+The attorney plead guilty to one count of visa fraud and one count of filing a false tax return.
+After pleading guilty, she faces a statutory maximum sentence of 10 years in federal prison on the visa fraud charge.

 Visa fraud is a serious crime and applicants should properly vet their immigration attorney before proceeding.
 For more information about reporting visa fraud and avoiding scams, please see the following link: .